Frequently Purchased Together

 The One Breath Bernoulli Bag experiment from Steve Spangler Science is a great way to show students how they can use science to do things easily and efficiently.

-They will experience Bernoulli’s principle firsthand, gaining a better understanding of airflow and how it can be used by humans.
-This simple experiment can inspire a lifelong love of science and curiosity about the world and how it works.
+They will experience the Bernoulli effect firsthand, gaining a better understanding of airflow and how it can be used by humans.
+This simple Bernoulli’s principle experiment can inspire a lifelong love of science and curiosity about the world and how it works.
+Plus, it’s so much fun to play with windbags when they are filled.

-Each Windbag is 8 feet long by 10 inches wide (2 meters by 25 centimeters).
-We offer Windbags in different pack sizes:
+Each One Breath Bernoulli Windbag is 8 feet long by 10 inches wide (2 meters by 25 centimeters).

 •Pack of 4 (colors will vary)